patricekaratchentzeff/Scribus/typo/README_dev.md

 ### Typo functions

-Typo functions are put into a tupple of couple functions, one for the test and the second for the modification:
+Typo functions are put into a tuple of couple of functions, one for the test and the second for the modification:

 ```python
 FR_typo_todo = ((FR_is_a_space, FR_remove_duplicated_spaces), \